AndrewZamora/freeCodeCampProjects/README.md

 # freeCodeCampProjects
-This is a collection of my projects at freeCodeCamp.
+This is a collection of my work at freeCodeCamp.
-##Basic Algorithm Scripting
+## Basic Algorithm Scripting
 Return Largest Numbers in Arrays- largestNumArray.js
+## FreeCodeCampBeta